 The deadline for applications to start devilling in 2015 was 15 October

-October 2014.
+October 2015.
 Full details can be found here Devilling.
-Those wishing to commence devilling in subsequent years should email the Dean's Secretariat -
+Those wishing to commence devilling in subsequent years should email the Admissions Officer -

 Schools: Learning About the Law